 Whenever you have to change phones, you will need to register your new device to generate 2FA-code again.
 If you still have your old phone in possession, you can easily reconfigure your 2FA from your Profile-page.
 If you lost your old phone, you can request a 2FA-reset from the Topicus KeyHub login-screen.
 Such requests always require another user from your organisation to approve them.

 Topicus KeyHub offers the possibility of uploading your SSH-key.
 This key is provisioned when a group is activated that grants access to a UNIX-based system.
 After activating the group, you can logon using your SSH-key.

-Every group should have at least one group manager, and preferrably two or more.
+Every group should have at least one group manager, and preferably two or more.
 A group manager is responsible for all members of that specific group and for all the access that group provides.
 Group managers can approve or decline group-access-requests and assign new group managers.